reidemolner/bella_beat_capstone/README.md

 ***3. Process*** :muscle:

 When I initially began the project I was exclusively using SQL and Excel in order to clean and organize the data.
 After some struggle it became obvious that I would need to go another route in order to best visualize the data.
-Although the Google Data Analyst Certification Course uses R, I found it extremely difficult to use, so I learned Python instead.
+Although the Google Data Analyst Certification Course uses R, I found it extremely difficult to use, so I learned Python instead and used that to analyze the data.

 **Below is a link to the Python code used**